capnajax/ideal-password/README.md

 Only the interface will be considered in selecting sematic versions.
 That is, the minor number will be advanced if a method or endpoint is added, and the major number will be advanced if there is a breaking change.
-Any updates to the formula for caulculating entropy, without interface changes, will be treated as a tiny fix.
+Any updates to the formula for calculating entropy, without interface changes, will be treated as a tiny fix.

 ## Formula